cadusegatto1/cadusegatto1/README.md

 - 👋 Hi, I’m @cadusegatto1
 - 👀 I’m interested in Data Analytics and Engineer Analytics skills
 - 🌱 I’m currently learning development Python scripts
-- 📫 You can contact me on my [LinkedIn](https://www.linkedin.com/in/carlossegatto/)
+- 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/carlossegatto/) I'm always open to discussing new projects, opportunities, and collaborations.